 What is the most challenging piece around creating a heart-based small business, being a woman entrepreneur in the mindfulness industry, creating new content daily to offer folks, and maintaining my bank account without a 9-5 job and regular income?
 I bet there are a bunch of things you’d imagine are the most challenging, but you might be surprised to hear which one I struggle with most.
-It’s feeling competition with other teachers and a crushing sense of scarcity of audience, opportunities and traffic.
+It’s feeling a crushing sense of scarcity of audience, opportunities and traffic.

 How do I know that this is the most challenging piece?
 Because it’s the one I understand least and the one that paralyzes me still, even when a bunch of the other pieces are manageable and I have skills to deal with them.
 I’ve explored my fear of authority figures and worked out this is why I’m better off working for myself; I’ve gotten perspective on the lack of fit between me and externally-imposed structures and schedules, leading me to work my own schedule mostly from home; and I know now that when I don’t take the risks involved in working on my own dreams, someone else will pay me to work on theirs which in the long run neglects my soul’s creativity.
-I can talk about these aspects of my career and vocation in a resolved way, however competition and scarcity are like dark alleys in my being I rarely venture into alone.
+I can talk about these aspects of my career and vocation in a resolved way, however my experience of scarcity is like a dark alley in my being I rarely venture into alone.

 So, time to unpack all of this.
 My journey begins.